cycle/docs/advanced/mapper.md

 use Cycle\ORM\Heap\Node;
 use Cycle\ORM\Heap\State;
 /**
- * Provides basic capabilities for CRUD operations with given entity class (role).
+ * Provides basic capabilities for CRUD operations with a given entity class (role).
  */
 interface MapperInterface
 {
     /**
-     * Get role name mapper is responsible for.
+     * Get the role name the mapper is responsible for.
      *
      * @return string
      */
     public function getRole(): string;

     /**
-     * Init empty entity object an return pre-filtered data (hydration will happen on a later stage).
+     * Init an empty entity object an return pre-filtered data (hydration will happen on a later stage).
 Must
      * return tuple [entity, entityData].
      *
      * @param array $data